nualagr/readnreviewed/README.md

 ### **HTML files**
 [W3C HTML Validation Service](https://validator.w3.org/) was used to validate the HTML code.

-It was possible to validate the public pages by URI.
+The public pages were validated by URI.
 The logged-in-user pages were validated by Direct Input, which involved copying and pasting the source code of the fully rendered pages directly into the validator.

 The home page produced the following error regarding the Materialize carousel div elements which have an href attribute.